-Note 6 to the financial statements describe the transactions between Xi'an Reyphon Pharmaceutical Co., Ltd ("Xi'an Reyphon"), a subsidiary of the Group and two of its customers, Customer C and Customer E. Management determined that Customer C and Customer E are not related parties of the Group.
-In making the judgement on the relationship between the Group, and Customer C and Customer E management considered the following:
+Note 6 to the financial statements describes the transactions between Xi'an Reyphon, a subsidiary of the Group and three of its customers, Customer C, Customer E and Customer F. Management determined that Customer C, Customer E and Customer F are not related parties of the Group.
+In making the judgement on the relationship between the Group, and Customer C, Customer E and Customer F management considered the following:

-- whether the Group, Customer C and Customer E are members of the same group; - whether the Customer C and Customer E are associates or joint venture entities of the same group; - whether Customer C and/or Customer E has significant influence over the Group; or - whether a member of key management personnel or legal representative of Customer C and/or Customer E is also a member of key management personnel in the Group.
+- whether the Group, Customer C, Customer E and Customer F are members of the same group; or - whether the Customer C, Customer E and Customer F are associates or joint venture entities of the same group; or - whether Customer C , Customer E and/or Customer F has significant influence over the Group; or - whether a member of key management personnel or legal representative of Customer C, Customer E and/or Customer F is also a member of key management personnel in the Group.

-Management has determined that Customer C and Customer E are not related parties of the Group and all transactions between the Group, Customers C and Customer E are normal business transactions on arm's length basis.
-Accordingly, the transactions between the Group, Customer C and Customer E not within the scope of FRS 24 Related Party Disclosures.
+Management has determined that Customer C, Customer E and Customer F are not related parties of the Group and all transactions between the Group, Customers C, Customer E and Customer F are normal business transactions on arm's length basis.
+Accordingly, the transactions between the Group, Customer C, Customer E and Customer F are not within the scope of SFRS(I) 1-24 Related Party Disclosures.